Le Samouraï: Plot

 Back at his apartment, Jef notices some loose feathers scattered around his bird's cage and suspects it was agitated by an intrusion.
-He finds the police bug and deactivates it, and then goes to a public phone to call Valérie, but she does not answer.
+He finds the police bug and deactivates it and then goes to a public phone to call Valérie but she does not answer.
 When he returns home, he is ambushed by the man who shot him.
 Holding Jef at gunpoint, the man offers a fresh start.
 He pays Jef for the hit on Martey, as well as for an upcoming one.
-Jef overpowers the man and forces him to disclose the identity of his boss; Olivier Rey.
+Jef overpowers the man and forces him to disclose the identity of his boss: Olivier Rey.

-Dozens of undercover police attempt to tail Jef in the Paris Métro, but he evades them.
+Dozens of undercover police attempt to tail Jef in the Paris Métro but he evades them.
 He visits Jane and assures her everything will work out, then drives to Rey's house, which is the same home Valérie took him to earlier in the film, though she is not there.
 Jef kills Rey and returns to the nightclub, this time making no attempt to avoid being seen.
 He checks his hat, but leaves his hat-check ticket on the counter, and puts on white gloves, which he wears when carrying out his hits, in full view of everyone.
 He approaches the stage where Valérie is performing.
-She quietly advises him to leave, but he points his gun at her.
-Strangely unafraid, she asks him why he is doing this, and he responds he was paid to do so.
+She quietly advises him to leave but he points his gun at her.
+Strangely unafraid, she asks him why he is doing this and he responds he was paid to.
 Suddenly, Jef is shot four times by policemen who had been waiting for him.
-When the Commissaire inspects Jef's gun, however, he discovers it was not loaded.
+When the Commissaire inspects Jef's gun, he discovers it was unloaded.